skart/bl-inv-order-mng/README.md

 ## To Do
 ### Inventory
 * Logic for update that includes a new color => get new image
-* Disable New/Used form field for on drawer page (just text)
-* Delete button on Inventory page
-* Delete confirmation modal for drawers
-* Delete confirmation modal for
 * Update on page for drawers
+* Update on page for item
 * Button to sync BL to DB
+* Sort Inventory by Category

 ### Orders
 * Orders on the homepage